Chart Color Schemes

 Renmark Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 10.9%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.5%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.1%).
-Trade and technical skills are prominent, with 40.1% of residents aged 15+ holding vocational credentials – advanced diplomas (8.6%) and certificates (31.5%).
+The area has university qualification rates of 10.9%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common at 8.5%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.1%).
+Vocational credentials are prevalent, with 40.1% of residents aged 15 and above holding such qualifications - advanced diplomas at 8.6% and certificates at 31.5%.
+Educational participation is high, with 25.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education